Arunjangid15/arunjnagid15/README.md

     <p>Your message: {{ message }}</p>
   </body>
 </html>

-Integrate the ChatGPT API
+# Integrate the ChatGPT API
-To integrate the ChatGPT API, you'll need to install the requests library.
+# To integrate the ChatGPT API, you'll need to install the requests library.
 Open your terminal and run the following command:
-Copy code

 pip install requests
 Add the following code to the app.py file to handle API requests:

-python
+# python
-Copy code
 import requests

 CHATGPT_API_URL = 'https://api.openai.com/v1/engines/davinci-codex/completions'